gyulanemeth/bluefox.email/docs/projects/campaigns.md

 In order to create a new campaign, press the `Create` button.
 ![A screenshot of a project's campaigns - new button highlighted.](./project-campaigns-create-button.webp)

-You can either paste a copied template or start from scratch.
+You can either paste a copied campaign or start from scratch.
+You can also choose a template to start from.
 ![A screenshot of a project's Campaign emails - Copy and Past or Create from Scratch options .](./project-campaign-emails-create-options.webp)

-After that (if starting of scratch), you will have to select a template to start from:
+After that (if starting from a template), you will have to select a template to start from:

 ![A screenshot of a project's campaigns - create: template selection.](./project-campaign-create-select-category.webp)

-Enter it's name, subject line, and preview text:
+Enter its name, subject line, and preview text:
 ![A screenshot of a project's campaigns - create: enter data.](./project-campaign-create-select-template.webp)

-Enter its name, subject line, preview text, and select a subscriber list:
+Enter its name, subject line, preview text, select a subscriber list, and select a segment:
 ![A screenshot of a project's campaigns - create: select subscriber list.](./project-campaign-create-subject.webp)

+You will see the same form if you choose to start from scratch.

 After that, you will see a summary page.
 Click "Launch Editor".